 Lee Isaac Chung’s “Minari” is a candid testimony of Asian-American diaspora as told through a Korean family’s pursuit of the American dream on damped Arkansas soil.

 “Minari” is a story communicated through a series of ‘firsts.’
 The film opens with the first time the Yi family behold their new mobile home in rural Arkansas, lush with a babbling brook and encompassing trees that envelop their property in perpetual soft sunlight filtered through green leaves.
 The mother of the family, Monica (Han Ye-ri), delivers her first silent frown of disapproval upon pausing outside of the gaping door before accepting her husband Jacob’s (Steven Yeun) hand for support in pulling herself up past the tall first step.
 Both the family and the viewers view the interior of their home for the very first time together, sharing in communion an original experience in lieu of bread and wine.
 In the subsequent scene, Jacob runs his fingers through his newly acquired American farmland soil for the first time.
-Their 7-year-old son David (Alan S. Kim) and their older daughter Anne (Noel Cho) become acquainted with their grandmother Soonja (Youn Yuh-jung) not long into the film, and are introduced to an immersion of Korean and American culture that they had not yet been exposed to prior to their reunion.
+Their 7-year-old son David (Alan S. Kim) and their older daughter Anne (Noel Cho) become acquainted with their grandmother Soonja (Youn Yuh-jung) not long into the film, and are introduced to a unique immersion of Korean and American culture in rural Arkansas.
 The film “Minari” itself is a notable first nudge toward Korean-American media representation that centers its narrative around the nuances of being a first-generation POC immigrant in a primarily white-dominated area.
 Every moment in this film is a bottomless crater of ‘firsts,’ and yet the amalgamation of all of these primary experiences create a uniquely universal understanding shared by all Korean-Americans alike.

-“Minari” is profoundly specific to the Korean-American experience; this is not to assert that assimilation, cultural dichotomy, and microaggressions are all terms that are exclusive to Korean-American immigrants — which they most certainly are not — but rather, that there are nuances within the ways each individual POC immigrant community interprets and reacts to shared experiences given the disparities within each culture.
-For example, Monica’s reaction to her mother’s (Soonja) gift of anchovies and chili flakes mirrors a direct memory I have of my own mother holding packaged anchovies in shock while my grandmother grinned, proudly announcing she had snuck it over from Korea.
-The immature repulsion David exhibited when his grandmother broke open a chestnut with her teeth, softened it in her mouth, and opened her palm in offering, is a feeling that I ashamedly remember from my youth.
-Everything, including the dreaded punishment of raising your arms above your head while kneeling on the ground, is all-too authentic to my own childhood.
-The film even touches on Korean-American Christianity, an area of discourse that is not often acknowledged outside of Asian-oriented spaces of discussion.
+“Minari” is profoundly specific to the Korean-American experience.
+This is not to assert that assimilation, cultural dichotomy, and microaggressions are all terms that are exclusive to Korean-American immigrants — which they most certainly are not — but rather, that this film wholly captured the nuances within the Korean-American immigrant community’s experience adapting to the American societal framework.
+For example, Monica’s reaction to her mother’s (Soonja) gift of anchovies and chili flakes mirrors a direct memory I have of my own mother holding packaged anchovies in shock while my grandmother grinned, proudly announcing she had snuck it over from Korea by smuggling it under layers of clothes.
+The immature repulsion David exhibited when his grandmother broke open a chestnut with her teeth, softened it in her mouth, and opened her palm in offering, is a feeling that I ashamedly remember from my youth when I began to equate “Americanness” with “whiteness,” and “whiteness” to everything clean and good.
+Every scene, including the dreaded punishment of raising your arms above your head while kneeling on the ground, is all-too authentic to my own childhood experiences.
+The film even touches on Korean-American Christianity, an area of discourse that is not often acknowledged outside of religious or academic channels of discussion.
 Stemming partly due to Korea’s history under Japanese colonization as well as western assimilation, Christianity is more prevalent among Korean-Americans than any other Asian-American ethnic group.
-“Minari’s” recognition of the weighted significance that Christianity holds for Korean-Americans for both individual spiritual growth and communal connection is a testament to the accuracy of this film in its portrayal of Korean-Americans.
+“Minari’s” recognition of the weighted significance that Christianity holds for Korean-Americans for both individual spiritual growth and communal connection is a further testament to the accuracy of this film in its portrayal of Korean-Americans.